 14. Secular, Friendly, And Generally Liberal

 The state of Karnataka is famous for its secular stance, usually devoid of racism and xenophobia.
 It also has a significantly lower crime rate than several other states of India.
 The people here are sweet, and tourist-friendly and ensure the safety and protection of visitors to make their stay truly satisfactory.
 A lot of the establishments are run by locals, so not only will they ensure that you get the best experiences, but you will also be contributing to the local economy and supporting small-scale establishments as opposed to large corporations.
 This also ensures that your experiences are more personalised as people always wish for visitors to leave with good memories of their hometowns.

 15. Cosmopolitan Capital

-You don’t really need an introduction to Karnataka’s cosmopolitan capital, the city of Bengaluru (which is also known as per its old name, Bangalore).
-Famous for its thriving IT sector, plenty of job opportunities, top-class educational and research institutions, pleasant climate and a thriving social scene, Bangalore has attracted people from all over the country and is now its third most populous city.
-Considering its close proximity to Mysore, Bangalore also has a few relics of the past from the Vijayanagar Empire to the rule of the Wodeyars, to Tipu Sultan and so on.
+You don’t really need an introduction to Karnataka’s cosmopolitan capital, the city of Bengaluru (which is also known by its old name, Bangalore).
+Famous for its thriving IT sector, plenty of job opportunities, top-class educational and research institutions, pleasant climate, and thriving social scene, Bangalore has attracted people from all over the country and is now its third most populous city.
+Considering its close proximity to Mysore, Bangalore also has a few relics of the past from the Vijayanagar Empire to the rule of the Wodeyars, to Tipu Sultan, and so on.
 There are lots of places to visit in and around this city alone.
 Outside of this, it also has a thriving pub culture.
-It was one of the first cities in India to have a brewery and since then pubs have exploded all over Bangalore and remains an active part of the city’s social scene.
+It was one of the first cities in India to have a brewery and since then pubs have exploded all over Bangalore and remain an active part of the city’s social scene.